0x.tools

 psn Show current top thread activity by sampling /proc files

-xcapture Low-overhead thread state sampler reading /proc files
+xcapture (v1) Low-overhead thread state sampler and archiver reading /proc files

 schedlat Show single process’es CPU scheduling latency as a % of its runtime